Baker Museum

 The Baker Museum (formerly the Naples Museum of Art) is part of Artis–Naples, a multidisciplinary organization that also is the home of the Naples Philharmonic, located at 5833 Pelican Bay Boulevard, Naples, Florida.
-The museum, opened in 2000, houses a diverse collection of art in a three-story, 30000 sqft facility.
+The museum, opened in 2000 and later renamed for philanthropists Patty and Jay Baker, houses a diverse collection of art in a three-story, 30000 sqft facility.
 The permanent collection includes works of American modernism, 20th-century Mexican art, sculpture and 3-dimensional art.
 In addition to the permanent collection, the museum hosts traveling exhibits throughout the year.
 The Baker Museum also houses the Sisters Reading Room, which contains the Saldukas Family Foundation library collection.

 Collection

-The museum's permanent collection is made up of over 3,500 objects of 20th- and 21st-century art, particularly American and Mexican modern art.
-The collection continues to grow through donations and museum purchases.
+The museum's permanent collection has over 3,500 objects of 20th- and 21st-century art, particularly American and Mexican modern art.
+The collection continues to grow through donations and purchases.